janaSunrise/spotify-playing-readme/README.md

 # Spotify playing README

-A really easy way to display your spotify listening status on READMEs and websites too!
+A really easy way to display your spotify listening status on READMEs and websites!

 ## Demo